jschhie/Events-Assistant/README.md

 pip3 install -r requirements.txt
 ```

-### How to Run the App
+### Running the App: Manually
-To run this application, first download this repository and the packages mentioned above.
+To run this application manually, first download this repository and the packages mentioned above.

 (Assuming in Terminal) First, enter:
 ```bash